 Description

 Swine influenza is a respiratory illness caused by the type A influenza virus.
 It regularly causes outbreaks in pig herds.
-The main swine flu virus subtypes circulating in Québec are H1N1, H3N2 and H1N2.
+The main virus subtypes circulating in pigs in Québec are H1N1, H3N2 and H1N2.

 Though rarely, the swine flu virus can be transmitted between pigs and humans or other animals.
 Preventing this transmission, particularly between species, continues to be important for protecting animal health and public health.
-It limits the risk of a new virus developing that could impact pig populations or cause a pandemic.
+It limits the risk of the virus evolving in a way that could impact pig populations or cause a pandemic.

 At-risk animals